Best Scope for Ruger 10/22 – The 4 Best Ones for Takedown, Carbine, and More

 Heavy For What It Is

 At 17 ounces, the Neos is nearly 5 ounces heavier than the Leupold and about 3 ounces more than the Vortex.
 That’s noticeable on a light rifle like the 10/22.
-The scope makes the rifle feel front-heavy, and after a few hours of carrying it around my buddy’s property doing some pest control, I was aware of the extra weight.
+The scope makes the rifle feel front-heavy, and after a few hours of carrying it through open ground doing pest control, I was aware of the extra weight.
 The aircraft-grade aluminum construction feels solid enough, and the metal turret caps are nicer than the plastic ones you sometimes get at this price point.
 But the bulk doesn’t translate into better durability than the lighter scopes.

 Athlon Optics Neos 3-9x40 turrets